-RC for the WLA was addressed implicitly using JJSDWRF's maximum design flow of 1.2 million gallons per day (mgd), an increase to its current average daily discharge of 1 mgd.
-Given the anticipated growth demands and land use changes in the Heber Valley area, the RC for the LA is expressed explicitly.
+Given the anticipated growth demands and land use changes in the Heber Valley area, the RC for this TMDL is expressed explicitly.
+This RC can be used by either WLA or LA upon evaluation and approval by DWQ.
 It is calculated by subtracting the WLA and natural background allocation from the TMDL and calculating five percent of the remaining load allocation (WI Department of Natural Resources, 2020).
 The RC for this TMDL is calculated as 0.64 GigaMPN/day.